 - 1) Lump sum contracts: contracts for work within a prescribed boundary with a clearly defined scope and a total price - 2) Unit price contracts, for work done on an item-by-item basis with cost determined per unit - 3) Cost-plus-fixed-fee contracts, either lump sum or unit price contracts with a fixed contractor fee added into the price - 4) Time-and-materials contracts, where the contractor bills the applicant for labor, equipment, materials, and overhead.
 These contracts should be avoided, but may be allowed for work that is necessary immediately after the disaster has occurred when a clear scope of work cannot be developed.
 Time-and-materials contracts are allowed in circumstances when they are more cost-effective and appropriate for the amount and type of eligible work to be performed.
 The costs must be reasonable for the type of work required.
 Applicants must engage in comprehensive active monitoring activities to ensure contractor efficiency.

-If a time-and-materials contract is awarded, the applicants must:

-- Monitor and document contractor expenses; - Have a cost ceiling or "not to exceed" provision in the contract; and - Contact the State to ensure proper guidelines are followed.
+Typically, FEMA will reimburse for only 70 hours of a time-and materials contract.
+If a time-and-materials contract is awarded, the applicants must: - Monitor and document contractor expenses; - Have a cost ceiling or "not to exceed" provision in the contract; and - Contact the State to ensure proper guidelines are followed.